How to close not responding app on Windows 11

 • Alternatively, open the “Processes” tab in Task Manager and end the task.

-Although you can often work with apps without issues, they can sometimes freeze or get stuck suddenly for many reasons.
+Although you can often work with apps without issues, they can freeze or get stuck suddenly for many reasons.
 For example, a bug after an update can cause an app to become unresponsive.
 If the program relies on an internet connection but can’t find it, the application may get stuck loading.
 Also, depending on the task, the action can cause the app to go “Not responding.”

 Whatever the reason it might be, if the system doesn’t offer a way to close the app, Windows 11 offers several ways to force close an app that’s not responding using a keyboard shortcut, Task Manager, Settings app, Command Prompt, and even PowerShell.